Inversely Learning Transferable Rewards via Abstracted States: Introduction

 \section{Introduction}

-The objective of inverse reinforcement learning (IRL) is one of abductive reasoning: to infer the reward function that best explains the observed trajectories.
-This is challenging because the available data is often sparse, which admits many potential solutions (some degenerate), and the learned reward functions may not generalize for use in target instances that could be slightly different.
-Despite these challenges, significant progress has been made in the last decade toward learning the underlying reward functions in both discrete and continuous domains.
-A key advance in IRL next is to learn reward functions that represent {\em intrinsic preferences}, which become relevant in aligned task instances not seen previously.
-This contributes to the transferability of the learned rewards -- an important characteristic of a general solution.
+The objective of inverse reinforcement learning (IRL) is one of abductive reasoning: to infer the reward function that best explains observed expert trajectories.
+This is challenging because available data are often sparse, admitting many potential solutions (some degenerate), and the learned reward functions often fail to generalize when transferred to other tasks with distribution shifts.
+Despite these challenges, significant progress has been made in the last decade toward learning the underlying reward functions in discrete and continuous domains~\citep{Arora21:Survey}.
+A central challenge in IRL is to learn reward functions that capture {\em task-invariant behavioral structure}: preferences that remain relevant across aligned tasks unseen during training.
+This contributes to the transferability of learned rewards, a characteristic of a general solution and key to IRL's appeal over related techniques such as behavior cloning.